-The NY Fashion Tech Lab (NYFTL) is an annual program for early-stage companies developing cutting edge technology products targeted at fashion and retail enterprise customers.
-Over the course of its initial two years, 14 fashion retailers sponsored the NYFTL, providing mentorship from senior executives and $20,000/annum in financial support.
+The NY Fashion Tech Lab is an annual program for early-stage companies developing cutting edge technology products targeted at fashion and retail enterprise customers.
+Over the course of its initial two years, 14 fashion retailers sponsored the Fashion Tech Lab, providing mentorship from senior executives and $20,000/annum in financial support.
 Through a competitive process, senior executives from these sponsors determined which companies were accepted into the program.
 The tech companies had the opportunity to refine and beta test their technology products in New York City with the participating retailers.
 A group of 24 venture and business mentors also worked with the tech companies.
-The Partnership Fund launched and operated the NY Fashion Tech Lab (NYFTL) in 2014 and 2015 in partnership with Springboard Enterprises.
+The Partnership Fund launched and operated the NY Fashion Tech Lab in 2014 and 2015 in partnership with Springboard Enterprises.
 At the conclusion of the 2015 program, the program was spun off to Springboard Enterprises who continues to run the program in New York City.

-NYFTL Founding Members: Alex and Ani, Ann Inc., Bloomingdales, Coach, The Estee Lauder Companies Inc., Fossil Group Inc., J. Crew, Kate Spade & Company, Li & Fung, LVMH, Macy’s, Ralph Lauren Corporation, VF Corporation
+NY Fashion Tech Lab Founding Members: Alex and Ani, Ann Inc., Bloomingdales, Coach, The Estee Lauder Companies Inc., Fossil Group Inc., J. Crew, Kate Spade & Company, Li & Fung, LVMH, Macy’s, Ralph Lauren Corporation, VF Corporation

-Launched in 2008, NYCSeed was one of the first institutional seed funds focused exclusively on NYC-based companies.
-Between 2008 and 2014, NYCSeed invested $3.4M in 30 early stage companies and 3 SeedStart incubator programs, and also provided mentorship from notable entrepreneurs, technologists and venture capitalists to help entrepreneurs move from idea to product.
+Launched in 2008, NYCSeed was one of the first institutional seed funds focused exclusively on New York City-based companies.
+Between 2008 and 2014, NYCSeed invested $3.4 million in 30 early-stage companies and three SeedStart incubator programs, and also provided mentorship from notable entrepreneurs, technologists and venture capitalists to help entrepreneurs move from idea to product.
 NYCSeed is a unique public-private partnership between the Partnership Fund for New York City, ITAC, Empire State Development and Polytechnic Institute of NYU.